Enhancing Neutrino Reconstruction in Water-Cherenkov Air Shower Arrays Using Multi-Photosensors: Detector concept and simulations for angular reconstruction

 A dedicated simulation was conducted following the approach outlined in~\cite{neutrinos_2024,wcd2022mercedes}.
 The detector response was simulated using Geant4 (version 4.10.05.p01)~\cite{agostinelli2003geant4,Geant4_2016,WCD4PMTs}, while the interactions of muon-neutrinos with the Earth's surface were simulated using HERWIG (version herwig6521)~\cite{HERWIG}.
 The secondary particles produced in these interactions were rotated to propagate upward, aligning their trajectories toward the WCD.
 The subsequent development of the neutrino-induced showers was simulated in Geant4, incorporating the ground density ($\rho=2.8\,{\rm{g\,cm^{-3}}}$) and material properties, accounting for all relevant physics processes in the shower.

 The analysis in this work is based on the analysis of signal time traces, which are constructed through a detailed simulation of the PMT electronics chain.
 For each photoelectron, a pulse is generated using reference time and amplitude distributions, and the resulting analog waveform is formed by summing these individual pulses\footnote{The reference distributions for the PMT electronics simulation chain were taken from \cite{Electronics}.}.
-The waveform is then digitized by sampling its amplitude at regular intervals, determined by a sampling rate of 250 mega samples per second (MSPS).
-To account for potential misalignment with the master clock, the start of digitization is randomized within the time resolution.
-Before digitization, an offset of $0.8$ Least Significant Bit (LSB) is added to the signal.
-The digitization process employs a 12-bit Analog-to-Digital Converter (ADC) with a range of $[0, 4095]$.
-In this step, the signal is truncated to the nearest integer and an offset of $400 \, \rm LSB$ is added.
-The simulation includes PMT saturation effects, with pulses exceeding $\sim\!250\,\mathrm{p.e.}$ being clipped by the 12-bit ADC's dynamic range.
+In addition, signal noise is included based on measurements from the experimental setup described in ~\cite{Electronics}.
+This noise was found to follow a Gaussian distribution with a standard deviation of approximately $\sigma \sim 0.8\,\mathrm{LSB}$, which is added to the analog signal before digitization.